BrianComfort/briancomfort.github.io/README.md

-# brians-books
+# BrianComfort.GitHub.IO

-A simple collection of eBooks I downloaded.
+A collection of eBooks with a quote database.

-Pubished on GitHub Pages for easy acess.
+Pubished on GitHub Pages for easy access.